 The four IPO Acquisitions deliver education to different age groups from infant to university students in different countries.
-Our Post-IPO plan is to integrate their courses with our Genius Curriculum and GeniusU to provide a life long learning pathway for students.
+Our Post-IPO plan is to integrate their courses with our Genius Curriculum and Genius U to provide a life long learning pathway for students.
 The financials for these four companies are presented separately in this prospectus.

-Operating in New Zealand Education Angels is a New Zealand based early education company that delivers home educators and childcare for 0-5 years old, with creative thinking and play modules.
-Our Post- IPO plan is to integrate and expand their parent and student program globally with GeniusU. \$1.1 M 2020 Pro forma revenue (5% of total) \$0.5 M 2021 Ht Pro forma revenue (3% of total) 732 Total Students June 2021 732 Total Paying Students June 2021 E-SQUARE EDUCATION Established in 1994 Operating in South Africa E-Square is a South Africa based school campus with primary, secondary and college education for students in entrepreneurship.
-Our Post-IPO plan is to integrate and expand their student courses globally with GeniusU. \$0.8 M 2020 Pro forma revenue (3% of total) \$0.4 M 2021 H1 Pro forma revenue (3% of total) 677 Total Students June 2021 677 Total Paying Students June 2021 Operating in California, USA University of Antelope Valley is a California based, WASC accredited US University delivering vocational certification and degree level courses on campus and online.
-Our Post-IPO plan is also to integrate and expand their courses globally with GeniusU. \$10.1 M 2020 Pro forma revenue (41% of total) \$3.5 M 2021 H1 Pro forma revenue (25% of total) 3,102 Total Students June 2021 3,102 Total Paying Students June 2021 property investors network Property Investors Network is a UK based investor education network with investor meetups held in 50 UK cities and online.
-The company already delivers courses and programs to our GeniusU community and our Post-IPO plan is to expand their adult education model globally with GeniusU. \$4.6 M 2020 Pro forma revenue (1% of total) \$3.2 M 2021 H1 Pro forma revenue (23% of total) 146,614 Total Students June 2021 26,368 Total Paying Students June 2021
+Education Angels is a New Zealand based early education company that delivers home educators and childcare for 0-5 years old, with creative thinking and play modules.
+Our Post-IPO plan is to integrate and expand their parent and student program globally with GeniusU.

+\$0.5 M 2021 H1 Pro forms revenue (3% of total) 732 Total Students June 2021

+732 Total Paying Stude June 2021

+E-Square is a South Africa based school campus with primary, secondary and college education for students in entrepreneurship.
+Our Post-IPO plan is to integrate and expand their student courses globally with Geniust \$0.8 M 2020 Pro forma revenue (3% of total)

+June 20

+G77 Total Paying Students

+University of Antelope Valley is a California based, WASC accredited US University delivering vocational certification and degree level courses on campus and online.
+Our Post-IPO plan is also to integrate and expand their courses globally with GeniusU.

+(41% of total) \$3.5 M 3,102 Total Students June 2021 3,102 Total Paying Student

+Property Investors Network is a UK based investor education network with investor meetups held in 50 UK cities and online.
+The company already delivers courses and programs to our GeniuSu Community and our Post-IPO plan is to expand their adult education model globally with Genius U.

+54.6 M 1020 Pro forma revenue 19% of total)

+\$3.2 M 2021 H1 Pro forma revenue (23% of total) Total Students June 2021

+26,368

+Total Paying Students

+June 2021